 The Louis B. Thalheimer Fund for Translational Research

 Provides seed funding for vital proof-of-concept and validation studies of valuable technologies at Johns Hopkins.
 Recipients are awarded $25,000 to $100,000 to conduct work over a period of up to nine months.
 Eligible awardees are Johns Hopkins faculty members with an unlicensed technology.
-Applications are due March 15 annually.
+Applications are due annually in the spring.

 The Bisciotti Foundation Translational Fund